tylerreece/NetGrok-II/README.md

 ####  a.
 Add a new default gateway.
   It is critical that you do this before deleting the original default gateway if you are using the client through SSH, or else you will disconnect.
+  If you do find yourself disconnected, you may not be able to access your VM.
+You can have an EECS instructor restart your VM if it no longer connects because the default gateway is messed up.

   Use the IP address of the Ubuntu machine acting as the router:

   sudo route add default gw <router_ip_address>